-- Choice Based Conjoint Analysis (CBC): multi-attribute model that allows to understand the attributes and options that move the consumer to product choice.
+Multi-attribute model that allows to understand the attributes and options that move the consumer to product choice.
 It is a widely used type of analysis since it is a purchase simulation where the consumer, from different predefined scenarios, chooses the combination they would buy after analyzing the characteristics of each of the proposals presented.

-- Adaptive Conjoint Analysis (ACA, also known as ACBC): a multi-attribute model that allows us to understand the differences and factors that move consumers to choose between different brands.
+A multi-attribute model that allows us to understand the differences and factors that move consumers to choose between different brands.
 The ACA is suitable for studies with many attributes and competing brands.
 In this case, we also work with a purchase simulation.
 The difference concerning CBC is that there are no predefined questions, but the survey is based on the answers given by the consumer.

 How to make a conjoint analysis?

 Before performing a conjoint analysis, it is necessary to determine the product’s attributes and main levels or options to generate an experimental model as efficiently as possible.
 The aspects to be taken into account are summarized in 7 points:

 - Select the relevant attributes within the category.
 The greater the number of attributes, the more complex the study will be, so it is recommended not to choose more than six attributes.

 Different qualitative research methods, can be used to select them, as well as consulting with the team that created the product or gathering information.
 For example, in the case of a yogurt launch, the relevant attributes could be the type of packaging, price, and size.

 - Select the levels or options for each attribute.
 That is, select the possible options for each of the defined attributes.
 For example, packaging (glass, cardboard, plastic), size (100g, 110g, 120g), etc… For this, it is important to take into account: